nikkNizz/Drawish/README.md

 #### Sizes
 From the" Sizes->Sizes" menu you can scale or resize the image based on manually entered values.
 You can also create a selection manually.

+#### Color balance
+See Pick color.

 #### Effects
 From the "Image->Effects" menu a window opens that allows you to apply effects to the image in the selection.